makangapatient/pdsnd_github/README.md

 ### Description
 The project uses Python to understand U.S. bikeshare data in three cities (chicago, new york city, washington).
 It calculate statistics and build an interactive environment where a user chooses and filter for a dataset to analyze.

+This project focuses on pandas and numpy library usage and simple statistics methods to perform a rudimentary analysis on the bikeshare data from three major U.S. cities - Chicago, Washington, and New York City - to display information such as most popular days or most common stations.

 ### Files used
 Files used in the project:
 bikeshare.py